ThomasCarroll/htqc/r_course/introToR_Session2.md

 Logicals are also used in controlling how scripted procedures execute.

-Two important control structures
+Conditions and Loops (2/21) - Two important control structures
 ========

 - Conditional branching (if,else)
 - Loops (for, while)

 **While** I'm analysing data, **if** I need to execute complex statistical procedures on the data I will use R **else** I will use a calculator.

-Conditional Branching.
+Conditions and Loops (3/21) - Conditional Branching.
 ========

-Conditional Branching is evaluation of a logical to determine whether a chunk of code is executed.
+Conditional Branching is the evaluation of a logical to determine whether a chunk of code is executed.

-In the R we use the **if** statement with the logical to be evaluated in **()** and dependent code to be executed in **{}**.
+In R, we use the **if** statement with the logical to be evaluated in **()** and dependent code to be executed in **{}**.

 ```r